PaoloFrigo/monitor-printer/doc/notes.md

 ### PROOF OF CONCEPT (POC)

-I've wrote this following Powershell script in 5 minutes.
+I've written the Powershell script in 5 minutes.

-The __printmanagment__  module have cmdlet that returns all the desired informations needed.
+The __printmanagment__  module has cmdlets that returns all the required informations.

 ```powershell
 #Paolo Frigo, https://www.scriptinglibrary.com